-Covered employer: Voluntary PFML program to be rolled out in three phases: Phase 1: July 1, 2023, benefits began for employees of the State of Vermont; Phase 2: July 1, 2024, private employers and non-state public employers with two or more employees may opt into the program; Phase 3: July 1, 2025, small employers with one employee and eligible individual employees may opt into the program.
-Employee eligibility requirements: No Employee eligibility requirements have been published.
-Reason for leave: Paid leave may be used for: Employee's own serious health condition; The birth, adoption, or placement from foster care of a child within one year of birth/placement; To care for a family member with a serious health condition; For a qualifying military exigency; or To care for a service member with a serious injury or illness.
+1 Voluntary PFML program to be rolled out in three phases: • Phase 1: July 1, 2023, benefits began for employees of the State of Vermont; $\odot$ Covered employer: Phase 2: July 1, 2024, private employers and non-state public employers with two or more employees may opt into the program; Phase 3: July 1, 2025, small employers with one employee and eligible individual employees may opt into the program.
+0, Employee eligibility requirements: No Employee eligibility requirements have been published.
+Paid leave may be used for: 5 Employee's own serious health condition; The birth of the standard form for the standard form for the standard form.
+Reason for leave: The birth, adoption, or placement from foster care of a child within one year of birth/placement; To care for a family member with a serious health condition; leave.
+For a qualifying military exigency; or To care for a service member with a serious injury or illness.
 Benefit duration: Up to six (6) weeks in a 12-month period.
-Waiting period: Medical leave: 7 calendar days.Family leave: None.
-O Benefit ∠5 amount: Up to 60% of the employee's average weekly wages, capped at the Social Security taxable wage maximum.
-Funding Mechanism: VT PFML is provided through The Hartford.
+7 Martin Medical leave: 7 calendar days.
+Waiting period: Family leave: None.
+0 Benefit amount: Up to 60% of the employee's average weekly wages, capped at the Social Security taxable wage maximum. (\$) Funding mechanism: VT PFML is provided through The Hartford.
 Employers who opt-in to the voluntary program may get a quote from The Hartford or their benefits brokers to select from a number of plan options.
-Premium payments will be made directly to The Hartford. ☐ Job protection: None.
-However, another leave that provides job protection, such as FMLA or VT Parental and Family Leave law, may run concurrently with VT PFML.
-Private Plan option: Private employers who opt-in to the voluntary program may contract directly with The Hartford.
-Because the VT FMLI program is voluntary for private employers, employers also may choose to provide alternative benefits on their own.
-Important dates July 1, 2025: Benefits begin for small employers with one employee and eligible individual employees who opt in.
-Resources https://legislature.vermont.gov/Documents/2024/Docs/BILLS/H-0066/H- 0066%20As%20passed%20by%20the%20House%20Official.pdf employer: All private sector employers with one or more employees in the state of Washington.
-Employee eligibility requiremen Must have worked for at least 820 hours, during the qualifying period for one or more employers in Washington.
-Employees are eligible for benefit payments under an approved voluntary plan once they have worked 820 hours in the qualifying period and 340 hours for that employer.
-Employees who are not yet eligible for coverage under an approved voluntary plan are eligible for benefits under the state plan if they have worked 820 hours in the qualifying period.
-If an employee was covered under a voluntary plan by their previous employer, they are immediately eligible for their new employer's voluntary plan.
-Reason for leave: Eligible employees are entitled to paid leave for their own serious health condition, bonding with newly born or placed child, to care for family member with serious health condition, or for a qualifying exigency arising out of family member being on active duty (or having been notified of an impending call or order to active duty), or for the loss of a newborn or newly adopted/placed child (within a year of the child's death) Benefit duration: Eligible employees are entitled to up to 12 weeks of paid leave to be used for either their own medical condition or for family care.
-An employee may take an additional two weeks of leave if needed because of incapacity due to pregnancy-related condition, for up total of 14 weeks of medical leave.
-Child bereavement leave is up to 7 calendar days.
-An employee cannot take more than 16 weeks of combined leave for their own serious health condition and family leave (18 if leave is needed due to pregnancy-related incapacitation) of paid leave a year.
-Uaiting period: Up to 7 calendar days (Benefits start the Sunday after the first day of leave.)
-The waiting period does NOT apply to leaves taken for bonding, medical leave taken during the postnatal period, military exigency, and child bereavement.
-O Benefit ⊂© amount: Benefits are paid at 90% of the employee's average weekly wages, up to 50% of the state's average weekly wage (SAWW).
-Any portion of the employee's wages that exceed 50% of the SAWW will be paid at 50%.
-For 2025, the maximum weekly benefit is \$1,542. کې Funding mechanisn For 2025, the contribution rate will increase to 0.92%, up to the Social Security cap of \$176,100.
-The medical leave premium is 51.78% of that rate and the family leave premium is 48.22%.
-The employee is responsible for all of the family leave premium.
-The employee pays 45% of the medical leave premium and the employer pays 55%.
-Job protec Yes, after 12 months of employment with their current employer and having worked 1,250 hours in the year prior to taking WA PFML (with exceptions for small employers; also, employers with approved voluntary plans must offer job protection to employees who have worked 9 months and 965 hours for that employer during the 12 months preceding the start of leave).
-Private Pla option: Employers can apply for a private plan exemption for either paid family leave, paid medical leave, or both if their plan provides benefits that are greater than or equal to the benefits provided by the state PFML program.
-The state must approve all voluntary plans.
-A plan's effective date will be the first day of the quarter following state approval.
-Important dates July 31, 2025: Q2 report and payment due.
-October 31, 2025: Q3 report and payment due.
-January 31, 2026: 2025 Q4 report and payment due.
-Resources https://paidleave.wa.gov/
+Premium payments will be made directly to The Hartford.
+Job protection: None.
+However, another leave that provides job protection, such as FMLA or VT Parental and Family Leave law, may run concurrently with VT PFML. - Private Plan option: Private employers who opt-in to the voluntary program may contract directly with The Hartford.
+Because the VT FMLI program is voluntary for private employers, employers also may choose to provide alternative benefits on their own. ::: Important dates July 1, 2025: Benefits begin for small employers with one employee and eligible individual employees who opt in.
+1 Resources https://legislature.vermont.gov/Documents/2024/Docs/BILLS/H-0066/H-0066%20As%20passed%20by%20 the%20House%20Official.pdf